 And you CAN buy them all on Amazon, I've got them in my shop!

 But I think every trip to Paris should include a pit stop at a local pharmacy to stock up on a wide variety of skincare must-haves.
 For this post, my gal-pal in Paris, Mitalee, did some intensive research that involved many beauty discussions with Parisians and expats alike over lots of glasses of wine.
 And she has rounded 9 of the best French skincare products that you can easily get at the pharmacy around the corner or even order online from the comfort of your home.

 Sunscreen: La Roche-Posay Anthelios Invisible Fluid SPF50+

 Sunscreen is probably the most important and the most underrated skincare must-have on this list.
-Wearing sunscreen is one of the easiest ways to protect your skin from harmful rays and ensuring its healthy appearance all year round.
+Wearing sunscreen is one of the easiest ways to protect your skin from harmful rays and ensure its healthy appearance all year round.
 La Roche-Posay is an award-winning French pharmacy brand that was established in 1975 and consistently works with dermatologists to create effective formulations with active ingredients.

 La Roche Posay’s Anthelios Invisible Fluid SPF50+ has an ultra-resistant formula with very high protection of SPF50+ along with protection against UVA rays with PPD 46 to prevent dark spots from forming and getting darker.
 The sunscreen is non-greasy and lightweight.
 For a pharmacy brand, it does seem on the more expensive side but with benefits like sand, sweat, and water resistance, it is one of the highly coveted sunscreens for summers.